3 Options for Creating Waterproof Books: Book Printing

 Unlike traditional paper which is made of wood pulp, synthetic paper is made from plastic resin.
 As a result, synthetic paper does not absorb water like conventional paper.
 Even when wet, synthetic paper retains its strength and structural integrity.

 Synthetic paper combines the versatility of traditional paper with the durability of plastic.
-It accepts ink very well and can be substituted for regular paper on a variety of book printing projects.
+It accepts ink very well and can be substituted for regular paper on various book printing projects.

-Unlike Option 1 above, synthetic paper does not require the application of a laminate to become moisture resistant.
+Unlike Option 1 above, the synthetic paper does not require the application of a laminate to become moisture-resistant.
 Hence, synthetic paper is a good solution if a book's page count is high and the increased thickness from the laminate film would make the book too bulky and cumbersome.

 That said, synthetic paper is priced higher than laminated paper.
 This means it is not a cost-effective option for shorter production runs.
 Also, because there is no protective layer of laminate over the ink, synthetic paper might not be suitable for applications where the books are exposed to harsh cleaners or strong chemicals.